Sanja22B/bitcoin-educational-content/courses/soc104/en.md

 ![The Moon is a Harsh Mistress](./assets/fr/005.webp)

-He observes that mankind is divided politically between those who want to control the lives of others, and those who do not
+He observes that mankind is divided politically between those who want to control the lives of others, and those who do not.

 > The human race divides politically into those who want people to be controlled and those who have no such desire.